synapsecns/sanguine/docs/bridge/docs/03-RFQ/index.md

     <blockquote>
         Validates proofs during the [Dispute Period] and submits [dispute] transactions for any discrepancies found.
         <div></div>
-        Currently, Synapse itself is currently the sole Guard operator of the Synapse RFQ system.
+        Currently, Synapse itself is the sole Guard operator of the Synapse RFQ system.
     </blockquote><br />

 <b>Cancelers</b> <span style={{color: 'darkgray'}}><i>(Permissioned Role)</i></span>
     <blockquote>
-        Allows pre-emptive cancellation of bridge requests which have already been deposited but have not yet been relayed.
+        Able to manually pre-emptively cancel bridge requests which have been deposited, have not yet been relayed, and are past their relay deadline.
         <div></div>
-        Currently, Synapse itself is currently the sole Canceler operator of the Synapse RFQ system.
+        Currently, Synapse itself is the sole Canceler operator of the Synapse RFQ system.
         <div></div>
-        <span style={{color: 'darkgray', fontSize: '0.9em'}}><i>Note: Incomplete bridge requests can also be permissionlessly canceled after a cancellation window has passed.</i></span>
+        <span style={{color: 'darkgray', fontSize: '0.9em'}}><i>Note: Incomplete bridge requests can also be canceled permissionlessly (without any involvement from a Canceler) after a longer cancellation window has passed.</i></span>
     </blockquote>